sostheim/git-archivist/README.md

       --version                          display version info and exit
       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```
-**Note 1** Most of the arguments have default values that are probably not useful in general, but just for their default application.
+**Note 1** Most of the flags have default values.
+The defaults are probably not useful in general, but just for their default application deployment.
+In particular, the flags `--account` (default value "samsung-cnct"), and `--username` (default value "api-robot"), will need to be overridden for all but Samsung CNCT operations.

-**Note 2** There are two non-defaulted required parameters that must be supplied by the user, `--password` and `--directory`.
+**Note 2** There are two required parameters that must be supplied by the user, `--password` and `--directory`.
 If either of these values are not specified the application will fail to start and print an appropriate error message.

 **Note 3** It is an error to set `--initial-clone=false` and `--init-only=true`